SumeghaGodara/snakemake/Atmosphere_Cloud.md

 	+	Provider: "CyVerse Cloud - Marana"

-	+ Instance size: We recommend "**tiny1** (CPU: 1, Mem: 4GB, Disk: 30GB)"for this tutorial; Though  depending on your allocations, choose most suitable one.
-[Click here](https://wiki.cyverse.org/wiki/display/atmman/Requesting+More+Atmosphere+Resources) to read more about allocations.
+	+ Instance size: We recommend ""tiny1" (CPU: 1, Mem: 4GB, Disk: 30GB)"for this tutorial; Though  depending on your allocations, choose most suitable one.
+[Click here](https://wiki.cyverse.org/wiki/display/atmman/Requesting+More+Atmosphere+Resources) to read more about allocations.**

 ![](/img/atmosphere/login8.png)

 - Launch instance and wait for the build to be deployed (~ 5-10 minutes).

 > Note: During the build process: `scheduling-->building-->spawning-->deploying-->Networking-->N/A`; Be patient!
 Don't reload!.
 Once the virtual machine is ready, the "Activity" column will show "N/A" and the "Status" column will turn green and "Active".

 ![](/img/atmosphere/login9.png)

-- Navigate back to 'Projects' and click on your new instance's name to see more information related to the instance you just created!

-- Copy the IP address of your instance.
+- **Navigate back to 'Projects' and click on your new instance's name to see more information related to the instance you just created! and Copy the IP address of your instance created.**

+> **Great!
+We have now built our very own remote virtual machine with all the software pre-installed.
+Next we will use SSH-Secure-Login to access these remote instances from our laptop's and start Snakemaking !!!.**

 # SSH Secure-Login

-> MACOS & LINUX users can open a Terminal window and Windows users start a new session in [mobaxterm home edition](http://mobaxterm.mobatek.net/download-home-edition.html)
+- MACOS & LINUX users can open a Terminal window now.
+- Windows users start a new session in [mobaxterm](http://mobaxterm.mobatek.net/download-home-edition.html)
-+ Start a new session; Fill in your "remote host" the IP address of your virtual machine.
-Then select "specify username" and enter your cyverse username; Click OK.
+	+ Start a new session; Fill in your "remote host" the IP address of your virtual machine; select "specify username" and enter your cyverse username; Click OK.

-- Establish a secure-login to the instance by typing the following:
+- **Establish a secure-login to the instance by typing the following:**

 ```
-ssh your_cyverseusername@ip_address
+$ ssh your_cyverseusername@ip_address
 ```
-- This should log you into CyVerse and you should see a screen like this:

-- Enter 'yes' and then you will be asked for your CyVerse password.
+- **This should log you into CyVerse and you should see a screen like this; Enter 'yes' and then enter your CyVerse password.**

 > Your cursor will not move or indicate you are typing as you enter your password.
 If you make a mistake, hit enter and you will be prompted again.

 ![](/img/atmosphere/ssh_pass.png)

+> **Success !!!
+We have established connections with our instances.
+Proceed to the Tutorial section.**

 # Instance Maintenance